rasberryrabbit/12F683MPPT/README.md

 # 12F683MPPT
 Simple MPPT with 12F683

 Another porting of MPPT.
 Test ok.
 Switching frequency : 10kHz.
 It has no switching noise.

 BUK9508-55A for alternative FET.

+(Note) Sometimes MPPT stalls no output.
+It caused by low FET bootstrap voltage.
+It's very rare condition.